zoisite-rb/zoisite-rb/guides/source/maintenance_policy.md

 **Major `X`**

 New features, will likely contain API changes.
-The difference between Rails' minor and major releases is the magnitude of breaking changes, and usually reserved for special occasions.
+The difference between Zoisite' minor and major releases is the magnitude of breaking changes, and usually reserved for special occasions.